If you have a Frozen Shoulder and would like to see a specialist, call now or book online.

 It is well documented that frozen shoulder has three distinct stages.

-Frozen Shoulder Stage 1:
+Frozen Shoulder Treatment Stage 1:

 ‘Freezing or painful stage’.
-Your pain will gradually increase, particularly at night and your shoulder becomes restricted.
+Your shoulder pain will gradually increase, particularly at night and your shoulder becomes restricted.
 This stage can last 6 weeks to 9 months.

-Frozen Shoulder Stage 2:
+Frozen Shoulder Treatment Stage 2:

 ‘Frozen or stiff stage’.
-Your pain begins to improve but you notice your shoulder is stiff.
+Your shoulder pain begins to improve but you notice your shoulder is stiff.
 It often lasts between 6 and 9 months.

-Frozen Shoulder Stage 3:
+Frozen Shoulder Treatment Stage 3:

 ‘Unfreezing or thawing stage’.
 Your shoulder movement becomes easier, the pain is significantly reduced, and you are able to return to normal activities.
 This stage can last between 6 months and 2 years.